Skip to content

 When information from several services is required to construct a response to a client request, service chaining needs to be implemented.
 This means integrating several services based on some business logic and exposing them as a single, aggregated service.

-You will also use the PayloadFactory mediator to take the response from one back-end service and transform it into the format accepted by another back-end service.
+You will also use the Payload mediator to transform the response from one back-end service into the format required by another service.

 Concepts and artifacts used